Dr. Sharon Weir

 New West offers a range of honors courses at each grade level but does not offer AP courses.
 (Our AP Policy can be viewed here.)
 In order for students to be admitted into an honors class they must either:

-- Earn As in both semesters in the previous honors class in the course sequence
+- Receive an A in the previous course in the course sequence

 More information about our Honors Program can be found here.